-A highly skilled and motivated workforce is integral to CTM's success.
+A skilled and motivated workforce is integral to CTM's success.

-CTM's culture is founded upon the notion of listening to our staff in order to provide a great workplace that empowers our people through good process and great training to grow, evolve and deliver superior service that CTM's clients demand.
-CTM continues to invest in its people, through CTM's in-house training programs, selective recruitment and a commitment to provide the resourcing to support CTM's people in delivering service excellence to CTM's clients.
+CTM's culture is founded upon the notion of listening to CTM's staff in order to provide a workplace that empowers people, through good processes and excellent training, to grow, evolve and deliver the superior service that CTM's clients demand.
+CTM continues to invest in its people, through its in-house training programs, selective recruitment and a commitment to provide the resourcing to support its people in delivering service excellence to clients.

-Over the past year, the total number of full time employees ("FTE") increased by 25% to 475, reflecting acquisitions and CTM's positioning to underwrite growth with the most skilled talent.
-Importantly, revenue increased by 40% reflecting the Company's continuing focus on productivity improvement.
+Over the past year, the total number of full time employees increased by 30% to 616, reflecting the North American acquisitions and CTM's positioning to underwrite growth with the most skilled talent.

-Staff ownership of CTM equity is an important pillar for aligning the objectives of CTM with the personal aspirations of our people.
-At 30 June 2012, over 30% of all staff employed were CTM shareholders.
+Staff ownership of CTM equity is an important pillar in aligning the objectives of CTM with the personal aspirations of our people.
+At 30 June 2013, over 38% of all staff eligible to participate in the CTM Employee Share Scheme were CTM shareholders.

-The Board and the senior management team appreciate the contribution that CTM's staff have made to the Company's strong performance in 2011/12.
-Their professionalism and commitment have been fundamental to the development of CTM's reputation as a highly valued business partner for CTM's clients.
+The Board and the senior management team appreciate the contribution that CTM's staff have made to the Company's strong performance in 2012/13.
+Their professionalism and commitment have been fundamental to the development of CTM's reputation as a highly valued business partner for its clients.